-In-depth due diligence that considers information across all available sources adds to all facets of donor profiles including preferences, activities, and priorities.
-By accessing this information, nonprofits can tailor more effective and lucrative donor interactions.
-Developing this understanding early on in donor relationships helps secure funding and ensures reliability for ongoing funding.
+Thorough due diligence, considering information from all available sources, enhances donor profiles—capturing preferences, activities, and priorities.
+Nonprofits, armed with this insight, can tailor more effective and lucrative donor interactions.
+Establishing this understanding early in donor relationships is key for securing funding.

 - Looking beyond financial needs is the best way for organisations to build productive donor connections in the long run.

 - Donor due diligence profiles are crucial for deepening donor conversations from the start.